codewario/DrProfessorsHandyTranslator/README.md

 Or you can download the code archive for this repo and extract it to any folder on disk.

-If you want to run this in a Python venv, make sure it is created and activated before going through the steps below:
+If you want to run this in a Python venv, make sure it is created and activated before going through the rest of the setup steps below:

 1. `cd` to this directory, and run `pip install -r requirements.txt` to install the bot's dependencies.
 2. Copy [`example.ini`](./example.ini) to `praw.ini`.
 Read the [PRAW.INI documentation](https://praw.readthedocs.io/en/stable/getting_started/configuration/prawini.html) to understand how to configure the PRAW client settings.